dexterklui/notes/Computer/WebDev/css.md

 `object-fit: {cover|fill|contain}`

+For `object-fit` to work, the image needs a width and height.
+Usually you want to be 100% and 100%.
+These specifies the **bounding box** of the image, and then the `object-fit` is functioning with respect to this bounding box.

 - cover: zoom to fill space, maintaining aspect ratio
 - contained: zoom to see the whole image, maintaining aspect ratio